 Importantly, I’m not one of those internet hotshots who like to share pictures of themselves leaning on a Ferrari that they may or may not own.
-I’m a Midwestern guy who has earned 92% of my revenue from repeat & referral, working with brands you’ve actually heard of, for over two decades.
+I’m a Midwestern guy who has earned 94% of my consulting revenue from repeat & referral, working with brands you’ve actually heard of, for over two decades.
 And my work is just one part of a simple but satisfying life.

 So I’m not going to claim that I have some “secret” that will triple your sales by Thursday.
 And I’m not going to pitch you on a nomadic lifestyle that involves 10-minute workdays in beach-front condos while money magically appears in your bank account.
 Leave that nonsense to the scammers in your spam folder.